 When community members feel like they have a stake in their local park, the sense of ownership and civic pride encourages consistent use and active stewardship.
 Neighborhood watch groups can coordinate with police to keep an eye out for illicit activity.
 Community policing builds connection between police officers and residents.
 When everyone contributes to make the park a better place, it is a win-win for all involved!

 Need more ideas for boosting safety at your park or playground?
 No Fault can help!
 We are the nation’s leading provider of resilient rubber surfaces for playgrounds, splash pads, water play areas, jogging tracks, and more.
 Our safety surfacing has been installed throughout North America since 1974.
-Give us a call at 866-NFSport or email us at email@example.com.
+Contact us to speak with one of our knowledgeable representatives today.